 Salmon is one of the best sources of omega-3s, those wonder fats that nourish your body from head to toe.
 It probably comes as no surprise, then, that these powerful fats also boost psychological health.
 Studies have found that supplementing the diet with omega-3s from fish oil decreases levels of adrenaline and other hormones associated with anxiety during stressful situations like test-taking.
 To get more of these healthy fats from food, aim to eat fatty fish like wild salmon at least twice a week.
 For a comforting (and filling) lunch, enjoy an open-face Cheesy Salmon Melt.
 Top toasted whole grain bread with salmon salad (made with canned salmon) and a slice of reduced-fat cheese, and broil until the cheese is hot and bubbly.

 Ward off a bad mood with nutty, crunchy chickpeas.
-A one-cup serving provides more than 70% of the daily recommended intake for folate, a B vitamin that helps regulate mood.
+A one-cup serving provides more than 70% of the daily recommended intake of folate, a B vitamin that helps regulate mood.
 Low blood levels of folate have been linked to higher risk for depressive symptoms, so increasing your intake of folate-rich fare like chickpeas can't hurt.
 Add this feel-good food to salads, like my Wild Salmon and Chickpea Salad, or purée chickpeas with olive oil, garlic, and lemon juice to make homemade hummus.

 Try plain low-fat Greek yogurt with berries.
 Yogurt is a greats source of energizing protein and calcium, which your body needs to release those feel-good neurotransmitters.
 Fresh berries will add sweetness and a big dose of stress-busting antioxidants and immunity-boosting vitamin C.